STEP 1: create/join a team

-Starting at Tech Square, your team competes in a variety of intellectual, physical, and community service missions, racking up points for your chosen nonprofit partner.
+Starting at Cambridge Crossing, your team competes in a variety of intellectual, physical, and community service missions, racking up points for your chosen nonprofit partner.

-Then, come celebrate at the Block Party at Cambridge Crossing where checks are presented to the nonprofits, and the winning team will lift the Kendall Square Cup!
+Then, come celebrate at the Block Party at Tech Square where checks are presented to the nonprofits, and the winning team will lift the Kendall Cup!

 Member: $2,500